charycoin/charycoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin Core in Unix.
+Some notes on how to build CharyCoin Core in Unix.

-(For BSD specific instructions, see `build-*bsd.md` in this directory.)
+(for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 Note
 ---------------------
-Always use absolute paths to configure and compile Bitcoin Core and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile CharyCoin Core and the dependencies, for example, when specifying the the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX

-Here BDB_PREFIX must be an absolute path - it is defined using $(pwd) which ensures the usage of the absolute path.
+Here BDB_PREFIX must absolute path - it is defined using $(pwd) which ensures the usage of the absolute path.

 To Build